 ---|---|

-Date selector | Filter the results by day, date or date range. |
+Date | Filter the results by day, date or date range. |

-Booking location (sales channel) | Filter results by where the transaction was processed (eg POS, online checkout or Venue Manager) |
+Booking location (sales channel) | Filter results by where the transaction was processed (eg POS, online checkout, Venue Manager, API (eg Groupon, custom-built API-integrated checkout), Channel partners (eg Redeam, Tiqets and other channel partners or resellers using the Octo standard) |

 Payment device | Filter by specific POS, self-serve kiosk device or mobile check-in device. |